kbanman/fuel-GasCap/README.md

 	  KEY `identity` (`identity`)
 	) ENGINE=MyISAM DEFAULT CHARSET=utf8;

+Has only been tested with Google as the provider, but should work for any OpenID 2.0 provider.
 The example code is currently modelled so that users must be "invited" to create an account;
 An activation code is generated and attached to a group, and the user can activate that account with any supported OpenID identity.